 Associations

-• MD Management is a wealth and practice management firm owned by the Canadian Medical Association.
-There are various seminars available for you to receive financial information once you complete training and transition into practice.
+• MD Management is a wealth and practice management firm owned by Scotiabank There are various seminars available for you to receive financial information once you complete training and transition into practice.

 Interactive-Media and e-Learning

-• Online Personal Budgeting Webinars (Free) are available from the Credit Counselling Society.
-The online workshops cover a variety of topics including: budgeting, managing credit, debt solutions, conscious consumerism, and irregular income.
+• Online Personal Budgeting Webinars are available for free from the Credit Counselling Society.
+The online workshops cover a variety of topics including budgeting, managing credit, debt solutions, conscious consumerism, and irregular income.

 • An Easy to Use Excel Template (for Canadians) to Help You Create a Personal Budget is available from the Credit Counselling Society.

 • Financial Calculators provided by the Credit Counselling Society are freely available and anonymous to use.
-Some of the calculators available include: debt, loan, car payment, and credit cards; debt ratio & loans; debt repayment; and savings.
+Some of the calculators available include debt, loan, car payment, credit cards, debt ratio & loans, debt repayment, and savings.

 Multi-Media